-Teen jailed for giving children ecstasy
+Teen detained for giving children ecstasy

 "Five children were thereafter taken to hospital and police located a sixth child to ensure her welfare and she was also brought to Crosshouse Hospital for treatment."

-One of the children told officers the tablets were called Trip Advisors, Kilmarnock Sheriff Court heard.
+One of the children told officers the tablets were called Trip Advisors, the court heard.

 All the children had elevated blood pressure and heart rate, consistent with having taken ecstasy and were kept in overnight for observations before being discharged the following day.

-Moffat, an apprentice decorator of Dreghorn, admitted supplying ecstasy to two of the girls at Rivergate retail park in Irvine on 24 February.
+The accused admitted supplying ecstasy to two of the girls at Rivergate retail park in Irvine on 24 February.

 Sheriff Foran said: "We have a number of children hospitalised here.
 I would be failing in my duty if I did not reflect the gravity of this offence with a sentence of detention.